sahil-me/pair-extraordinaire-badge/README.md

 ##  ⏱️ When Will the Badge Appear?

--  Usually within minutes on Profile → Achievements
+-  Usually within minutes after your commit is merged
--  Sometimes up to 24 hours
+-  In some cases, it may take up to 24 hours

->  **Note**: If not showing → make another co-authored commit
+>  **Note**: If it doesn’t appear → try repeating with another co-authored commit

 ---